Akuli/math-tutorial/getting-started.md

 x axis, e.g. something between 180° and 360°.

 The problem is that Python, Haskell, C and most other programming languages use radians by default instead of degrees.
-Let's convert them to radians so the sine function is happy:
+Let's convert 60° to radians so the sine function is happy:

 ```python